 For a complete listing of all conditions, please refer to Chapter 33.1-15-04 of the North Dakota Air Pollution Control Rules.
 These conditions are included as an attachment to any variance to open burn issued by this Department.

-The North Dakota Department of Health has the legal authority to enforce the open burning laws.
+The North Dakota Department of Environmental Quality has the legal authority to enforce the open burning laws.
 Violations can result in substantial penalties.
-If you have any questions, contact your local health unit or the Division of Air Quality of the North Dakota Department of Health at 701.328.5188.
+If you have any questions, contact your local health unit or the Division of Air Quality of the North Dakota Department of Environmental Quality at 701.328.5188.
 To report a suspected illegal open burning incident, contact the local public health unit listed or your local law enforcement agency.